 When someone first says they think you have had a seizure, you might feel lots of different things.
 It’s not an easy time.
 You might think it can’t be true.
 You might be quite anxious, not knowing what has happened.
-And your parents might be quite anxious too.
+And your family might be quite anxious too.
 The sooner you see your doctor, the sooner you start getting answers to your questions.

 Talking to your doctor